migpimenta/kafka-by-example/README.md

 ## Chapter Roadmap

 ### 1. Kafka Fundamentals: Topics, Producers, and Consumers
-**Goal:** Master the basics by creating topics, producing messages via CLI, and consuming them with different configurations.
+**Goal:** Build a solid foundation in Kafka fundamentals through hands-on exploration using a 3-broker cluster.

 **What you'll do:**
-- Create topics with varying partition counts and inspect their metadata
+- Create and inspect topics with different partition counts and replication factors
-- Use `kafka-console-producer` to send messages with and without keys
+- Produce messages with and without keys to understand partitioning strategies
-- Consume messages from different offsets (beginning, latest, specific offset)
+- Consume messages from various positions and observe ordering guarantees
-- Experiment with consumer groups to understand partition assignment
+- Work with consumer groups to understand partition assignment and rebalancing
+- Test key-based routing and monitor consumer lag using CLI tools

-**Learn:** Topic architecture, partitions, replication factor, message keys, offsets, consumer group coordination, partition-to-consumer mapping.
+**Learn:** Topic architecture, partitions, replication factor, ISR (In-Sync Replicas), message keys, hashing-based partitioning, offsets, consumer groups, partition assignment strategies, rebalancing, fault tolerance, and the trade-offs between throughput and durability.

 ---